instana/nodejs/CONTRIBUTING.md

 # Contributing

 ## Local Set Up
 After cloning the repository, run `npm install` in the root of the repository.
-This will install `lerna` as a local dependency and run `lerna bootstrap` to initialize all packages (`packages/core`, `packages/collector`, ...).
+This will install `lerna` as a local dependency and also bootstrap all packages (by running `npm install` in the individual packages, `packages/core`, `packages/collector`, ...).
 It can be convenient to have `lerna` installed globally to be able to run lerna commands directly from the command line, but it is not strictly necessary.

 ## Executing Tests locally
 Some of the tests require infrastructure components (databases etc.) to run locally.
 The easiest way to run all required components locally is to use Docker and on top of this [Docker Compose](https://docs.docker.com/compose/).
 Start the script `bin/start-test-containers.sh` to set up all the necessary infrastructure.
 Once this is up, leave it running and, in second shell, start `bin/run-tests.sh`.
 This will set the necessary environment variables and kick off the tests.